yuno-payments/yuno-docs/docs/Security and Compliance/card-verification.md

 }
 ```

-#### Direct Integration
+#### Direct integration

-The code block below presents an example of card verification using the payment operation for a Direct integration.
+You can verify a card by using the payment operation with a direct integration.
+The following example demonstrates how to perform card verification in this scenario:

 ```json Request
 {